 The third parties information is not well known and would only be known to a limited group of people with a business need to know.
-As the third parties information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+As the third parties information is only known to a limited group of people, the individual(s) concerned is/are not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly sources.

-I do not consider that the third parties information would be relevant to the broader scope of your request, as you are seeking access to information regarding specific Tariff Concession Orders, rather than information relating to other individuals.
+I do not consider that the third parties information would be relevant to the broader scope of your request, as you are seeking access to information regarding a Tariff Concession Order rather than information which wholly relates to other individuals.